pfgithub/scpl/docs/actions/findhealthsamples.md

-## Find Health Samples / findhealthsamples (internally `is.workflow.actions.filter.health.quantity`)
+## Find Health Samples / FindHealthSamples (internally `is.workflow.actions.filter.health.quantity`)

 > This action requires that Shortcuts has permission to use WFHealthKitResource,[object Object],[object Object].